 Pack The Muffler

-I don’t recommend doing this because you will be restricting airflow out of your engine and could cause overheating or other issues.
-Still, It’s a viable option if you need to quite the engine quickly and cheaply.
+I don’t recommend doing this because you will be restricting airflow out of your engine which could cause overheating or other issues.
+Still, It’s a viable option if you need to quit the engine quickly and cheaply.

 Sure, you could go into your attic and grab some fiberglass insulation to stuff in your muffler.
 That should work fine, but the best thing to use would be this Standard Muffler Packing Material, or something similar.